Authority: Northern Heart Hospital Penang

 Depending on your health status and risk factors, blood tests might be done:

-Ask your cardiologist for a customized schedule, especially if you’re being monitored at Northern Heart Hospital.
+Ask your cardiologist for a customised schedule, especially if you’re being monitored at Northern Heart Hospital Penang.

 Working With Your Cardiologist